-In a move that could have a big impact on indie film sales and distribution, online film rental service Netflix is shuttering its film financing and acquisition arm Red Envelope Entertainment (REE).
+In a move that could have a big impact on indie film sales and distribution, online film rental service Netflix USA is shuttering its film financing and acquisition arm Red Envelope Entertainment (REE).

 REE was best known for investing in low-budget indie films and documentaries.
 The division would generally contribute half of a production’s total acquisition and theatrical release costs, along with half of the total profit, in return for Netflix disc and digital streaming rights.

 REE changed tactics towards the end of their run, agreeing to pay a flat fee for non-exclusive Netflix rental streaming.
 This was packaged with rights to the retail DVD release, typically taking fewer risks for less money.

 Netflix closed Red Envelope Entertainment in 2008, in part to avoid competition with its studio partners.
 At the time, a spokesman for the company said:

 “We experimented with it for two and a half years and we acquired some really outstanding titles and released some movies that we’re really proud of, however, Netflix is a distribution company and we can bring these films to members without having to acquire them.
 We were running into our studio partners in the same acquisitions meetings and we want to focus on our core business.”

 It was a bitter blow for many smaller production companies, who were counting on Netflix’s help to finance their upcoming projects.
 However, the giant was confident that their status as the undisputed king of streaming would help when acquiring the rights to content in the future.